The Wilderness Bushcraft Semester (WBS)

 Course Calendar Register Now

 The Wilderness Bushcraft Semester is our flagship course, and our most popular.
-It’s a college level, residential course focusing on the practical, hard skills of living and traveling in the boreal forest.
+It is a standards-based professional training course designed to to train people to be working guides and survival instructors in the boreal forests of the north.
+A college level, residential course focusing on the practical, hard skills of living and traveling off the grid, it is designed to train people to pass the state test to become a Registered Maine Guide and to work successfully in the outdoor industry.
 For 99% of human history what we teach has been the core knowledge of our species.
 During the semester we live it every day, focusing on the tangible, practical skills that make up the tool kit of the professional guide and instructor.

 There is a lot of information about the program on this page, but it’s important to consider what’s not on it.
 You won’t find anything on the smells of the northern forest after a rain.
 You won’t read about how difficult and physically strenuous some of the things we do are.
 You won’t get a sense of the kinship or camaraderie that builds during a course.
 And you won’t understand the sense of accomplishment upon completing it.
 To get these things, you have to do it.